What Are Dental Implants?

 Dental implants are a way to replace teeth that have been lost due to decay or trauma.
 They are considered the best way of replacing teeth as the implant post replaces the natural tooth root.

 Conventional dental implants generally consist of three different parts.
-There is an implant post that is made from titanium that is inserted into the jawbone.
+There is an implant post, made from titanium, that is inserted into the jawbone.
 Titanium is used because it integrates well with existing bone.
 An abutment is attached to the implant post, and this sticks up above the gum line, almost like a very small tooth.
 Abutments can vary depending on the final restoration, as those used to hold dentures are quite different from those used to hold a crown.

 The final part of the implant is the restoration.
 Crowns and bridges can be cemented or screwed in place and cannot be removed except by a dentist, while dentures can either clip into place and can be removed or can be screwed into place only to be removed by a dentist for cleanings etc. (called Hybrid dentures).